YAcademy-Residents/Proxies-website/pages/Proxies-List.md

 > The "solution" to function collisions

-This is similar to the [Upgradeable Proxy](#The-Upgradeable-Proxy) and usually incorporates [EIP-1967](#EIP-1967-Upgradeable-Proxy).
-But, if the caller is the admin of the proxy, the proxy will not delegate any calls, and if the caller is any other address, the proxy will always delegate the call, even if it matches one of the proxy’s own functions.
+This is similar to the [Upgradeable Proxy](#the-upgradeable-proxy) and usually incorporates [EIP-1967](#eip-1967-upgradeable-proxy).
+But, if the caller is the admin of the proxy, the proxy will not delegate any calls, and if the caller is any other address, the proxy will always delegate the call, even if the func sig matches one of the proxy’s own functions.
 This is often implemented with a modifier like this one from [OpenZeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/proxy/transparent/TransparentUpgradeableProxy.sol#L45-L51):

 ```solidity
 modifier ifAdmin() {